Cal Turner Jr. and Laura Dugas donate new pipe organ to Blair School

 “I have to be the only husband in America who, without his wife’s knowledge, installed a pipe organ in a new home!” the Nashville-based philanthropist says with a wry chuckle.
 “She was very generous in her acceptance of it, but can you imagine my nervousness when I said, ‘Now, honey, when we go out to the house today, there is a surprise’?”

-This summer, the Blair School of Music will be the beneficiary of Turner’s longtime love of the pipe organ.
-Thanks to a major gift from Turner and his sister, Laura Dugas, installation will begin in July 2014 of a brand-new pipe organ in Steve & Judy Turner Recital Hall.
+The Blair School of Music is the grateful beneficiary of Turner’s longtime love of the pipe organ.
+It is thanks to a major gift from Turner and his sister, Laura Dugas, that Blair was able to install a magnificent new instrument in Steve & Judy Turner Recital Hall.

 Turner and Dugas are giving the organ in honor of Cyrus Daniel, Vanderbilt University’s organist from 1946-68 and a beloved figure in the school’s history.
 The donation is on behalf of all of Daniel’s former students — a group that includes Turner.